 Of the nonprofit website best practices explored in this article improving your SEO will take the longest.
 Don’t be surprised if it takes six months or more to see results.
 Further, it will take a lot of staff (or volunteer) time.
 But it’s worth pursuing as more website visitors means more actions taken, and that’s how you win your campaign.

-Your website loading quickly on a visitor’s device is a crucial necessity rather than an optional extra.
+A fast website load speed onto a visitor’s device is a crucial necessity rather than an optional extra.

 People do not wait for websites to become visible and usable.
-Causal browsers will flick off after one or two seconds of blank screen.
-Motivated browsers keen to know about your organisation may wait longer, but don’t count on it.
+Causal browsers will flick off after a couple of seconds of blank screen.
+Motivated browsers keen to learn about your organisation may wait longer, but don’t count on it.

 Website load speed is so important that Google has made it a primary ranking factor.